-The economic environment continues to be shaped by lingering effects of COVID-19, including ongoing supply chain disruptions and an under supply of labor, due to early retirements, lower rates of immigration and a slow recovery of labor participation rates.
-Additionally, the Russia/Ukraine War has caused oil, gas, and agricultural product supply disruptions.
-Inflation jumped significantly due to the supply chain disruptions and under supply of labor with year-over-year CPI (consumer price index) and Core PCE (personal consumption expenditures) peaking in 2022 at 9.1% and 5.4%, respectively.
-In response, Global Central Banks increased rates and initiated quantitative tightening, with the Federal Reserve raising its benchmark overnight rate by 425 basis points (bps) in 2022.
-The bond market responded with the 10-year Treasury yield increasing by 236 bps from 1.51% to 3.87% in 2022.
-The jump in rates has impacted the economy by slowing growth and increasing the risk of recession.
+In 2022, inflation surged, subsequently easing over the past 15 months but persisting above the Federal Reserve's 2% target.
+The spike, driven by supply chain disruptions and labor shortages, saw year-over-year CPI (consumer price index) and Core PCE (personal consumption expenditures) peaking in 2022 at 9.1% and 5.4%, respectively.
+In response, Global Central Banks increased rates and initiated quantitative tightening, with the Federal Reserve raising its benchmark overnight rate by 525 basis points (bps) from March 15, 2022 through December 31, 2023.
+The bond market responded with the 10-year Treasury yield increasing 237 bps from 1.51% at December 31, 2021 to 3.88% at December 31, 2023.
+The jump in rates has tightened credit markets, moderated growth, and increased the risk of a recession.
 The investment environment has been both positively and negatively impacted.
 While it has created a better environment for reinvestment into fixed income assets at higher yields, it has also resulted in a significant decline in the market value of existing fixed income assets.
 Additionally, if the economy experiences a "hard landing" and enters a recession, risk of asset impairments, defaults, and delinquencies will increase.